apache/mesos/docs/container-image.md

-Therefore, we made an effort to unify containerizers in Mesos ([MESOS-2840](https://issues.apache.org/jira/browse/MESOS-2840), a.k.a. the Unified Containerizer).
+Therefore, we made an effort to unify containerizers in Mesos ([MESOS-2840](https://issues.apache.org/jira/browse/MESOS-2840), a.k.a. the Universal Containerizer).
 We improved Mesos containerizer so that it now supports launching containers that specify container images (e.g., Docker/Appc images).